sankumsek/React-Address-Book/README.md

-## Contact-Manager
+## Address Book

-This is a simple Contact Manager created as a practice with Facebook's Flux architecture and using React for UI components.
+This is a sample Address Book created as a practice with Facebook's Flux architecture and using React for UI components.
 Feel free to fork and play around with it.

 ## Quickstart